Jenetrix/GBVideoPlayer2-BW/README.md

 # GBVideoPlayer2
 A new version of [GBVideoPlayer](https://github.com/LIJI32/GBVideoPlayer) with higher resolution, 3-bit stereo PCM audio and video compression.

 Version 2 increases the horizontal resolution by up to 4, replaces the chiptune music with ~9KHz, 3-bit PCM audio, introduces simple video compression with configurable quality settings, and uses a faster and easier to use encoding routines that can directly re-encode FFMPEG-compatible video to GBVP2 format.

+# This fork is optimized for 1bbp (black and white) videos.
+It is not reccomended to use this fork for color videos.
+Please use the [original](https://github.com/LIJI32/GBVideoPlayer2) or [@frestr's](https://github.com/frestr/GBVideoPlayer2) fork instead.

 ## Examples

-You can grab compiled example ROMs from the [releases page](https://github.com/LIJI32/GBVideoPlayer2/releases) or [watch a video](https://youtu.be/iDd_aqpLf5Q)
+You can grab compiled example ROMs from the [releases page](https://github.com/Jenetrix/GBVideoPlayer2-BW/releases)

 ## Requirements